Csengupta1101/Titanic-Survivor-Prediction/README.md

 > Knowing from a training set of samples listing passengers who survived or did not survive the Titanic disaster, can our model determine based on a given test dataset not containing the survival information, if these passengers in the test dataset survived or not.

-We may also want to develop some early understanding about the domain of our problem.
-This is described on the [Kaggle competition description page here](https://www.kaggle.com/c/titanic).
-Here are the highlights to note.

-- On April 15, 1912, during her maiden voyage, the Titanic sank after colliding with an iceberg, killing 1502 out of 2224 passengers and crew.
-Translated 32% survival rate.
-- One of the reasons that the shipwreck led to such loss of life was that there were not enough lifeboats for the passengers and crew.
-- Although there was some element of luck involved in surviving the sinking, some groups of people were more likely to survive than others, such as women, children, and the upper-class.

 ## Workflow goals